WinVector/wrapr/extras/magritr_diff_wrapr.md

     ## Error in pipe_step.default(pipe_left_arg, pipe_right_arg, pipe_environment, : wrapr::pipe_step.default does not allow direct piping into certain reserved words or control structures (such as "return").

-`wrapr` also can not handle `return()` control flow correctly, and throws an exception to indicate the problem.
+`wrapr` also can not handle `return()` control flow correctly, however it throws an exception to indicate the problem.

 ### Aesthetics